Falotier Riverpod: a 'real life' state management PoC (Part 1)

 When an item is already loaded and we want to refresh it.

-Typically the pull-to-refresh of a list.
+Typically the pull-to-refresh

 If the refresh is successful, we update our whole list.

-It there is an error during the refresh, we show a SnackBar.
+It there is an error during the refresh, we show a SnackBar

 List update